SteveCaruso/grid/degrees/aas.md

 # Suggested Pathways of Study

-For particular concentrations, it is suggested that students in IDEA follow these paths.
+For particular concentrations, it is suggested that students in GRID follow these paths.

 ## Game Art Path
 Focuses on developing artistic skills essential for game design, including composition, drawing, and visual storytelling.
 Students gain a foundation in traditional and digital art techniques to create compelling game assets.
 1. ARTS 105 - Two-D Design
 1. ARTS 110 - Basic Drawing I
-1. Additional IDEA Elective
+1. Additional GRID Elective

 ## Web Dev
 Prepares students for careers in Front-End and UX Design by covering JavaScript, advanced web development, and entrepreneurial skills.
 Emphasizes both technical proficiency and user-centered design principles.